nuzcraft/RLTut_Python3/README.md

 This section looks pretty short.
 As it stands, the game is pretty easy.
 We breeze past the each level due to the high number of items relative to monsters.
 I think this will be an interesting way to modulate the difficulty.

+This was the shortest part so far (I think) and it was a bit refreshing.
+Overall, I think this method of progressing the difficulty is interesting.
+My personal gripe with it is just that its somewhat hard to test out the balance; I think when I end up looking at tuning the balance, I'll want to set up some sort of method to set the map at a certain state as well as figure out how to unit test the functions that rely on random generation.

 ## Part 11 Dev Notes

 ### Delving into the Dungeon